JamesHagerman/nankervis-pdp11-js/README.md

 This emulator came about because years ago I was a programmer for RSTS/E on a PDP 11/45 and had admired the console idle loop light pattern - but I couldn't quite remember how it looked.
 Given the unavailability of real systems it became time to write an emulator!

 I was going to start with a PDP 11/45 emulator but the extra memory of a PDP 11/70 became far too attractive (a whole 4MB!).
-It took some time before I finally produced a (PDP 11/45)[http://skn.noip.me/pdp11/pdp11-45.html] version.
+It took some time before I finally produced a [PDP 11/45](http://skn.noip.me/pdp11/pdp11-45.html) version.

 I have met my core objective - I can now see the RSTS/E console light pattern that I was looking for, and found that newer versions (eg v9.6) have a different light pattern.
 Also I have now seen some of the light patterns for other OSes.
 RSX and BSD 2.11 have their own different patterns and Unix V5 and Ultrix operate with absolute minimum light movement (I'm assuming they operates mostly in WAIT mode).

 Getting all of the operating systems used here presents its own set of challenges - one of which is finding the software in the first place.
-But one of the most interesting was RSTS/E V06C which has its own (story)[https://skn.noip.me/pdp11/RSTSv06c.html].
+But one of the most interesting was RSTS/E V06C which has its own [story](https://skn.noip.me/pdp11/RSTSv06c.html).

 Note: The boot code in this emulator is a custom PDP 11 program running with it's own set of light patterns.
 It is initially loaded at address 140000 and the LIGHTS command operates by mapping a WAIT instruction to different addresses within Supervisor mode.
 The source for this program can be found in the RT11 operating environment as BOOT.MAC You can use this code to boot one of the guest OSes or use the LIGHTS command and DIAG command to experiment with idle light patterns and load test the CPU.